pauldlynch/eqguide/guides/armor/index.md

 ##85: Rustic

-These are a little more complex to acquire: you need a drop item from Veil of Alaris, a template made by players with high trade skills, an adorning agent for your class and a Reliquary of Refinement, both purchased from Yaun in Argath.
+These are a little more complex to acquire: you need a "Rustic" tradeable drop item from Veil of Alaris, a template made by players with high trade skills, an adorning agent for your class and a Reliquary of Refinement, both purchased from Yaun in Argath.

 As an alternative, you can consider Glowing Reis (from Crushbone and Permafrost when they are upgraded during the summer Hardcore Heritage events).
 However, the Rustic set generally has better stats.